yesu3/aiocatalogs/README.md

 1. Is the source addon correctly configured?
 2. Is the source addon currently accessible?
 3. Does the source addon offer the desired content at all?

+### How can I use the MDBList integration?

+To use the MDBList integration:

+1. Obtain an API key from [MDBList](https://mdblist.com/)
+2. Enter your API key in the configuration panel
+3. Browse and select from MDBList Top100 collections or search for specific collections
+4. The selected collections will be automatically added as catalogs

+### What are RPDB rating posters?

+RPDB (Rating Posters Database) adds visual rating indicators directly on content posters.
+This feature:

+- Makes it easier to identify highly-rated content at a glance
+- Pulls ratings from trusted sources
+- Can be toggled on/off per catalog configuration

 ## 💖 Support the Project